3. DFSο

 Each Group shared area is initially configured with the group sticky bit set so that only allowed users can access this area.

-Please see UNIX primer to familiarize yourself with UNIX groups and make sure you understand UNIX File permissions.
+Please see UNIX primer to learn about UNIX groups and understand UNIX File permissions.

-Every user has a default personal group which is the same as their login.
+Every user has a default personal group which is the same as their UCInetID (login).

-There are no individual user quotas in the Group shared area, only the group quota is used.
+There are no individual user quotas, only the group quota is used.

 If you create file with the incorrect group, you will likely see over quota errors.